 About Dr. Welch

-If you are critically ill or suffering from a life threatening injury or medical condition, you would want to be cared for by the most skilled and experience physicians around.
+If you are critically ill or suffering from a life-threatening injury or medical condition, you would want to be cared for by the most skilled and experienced physicians around.
 Your pet can also benefit from the expertise and advanced training that our veterinarians possess.

 Our medical team is led by Dr. Cindi Welch, a graduate of Texas A&M College of Veterinary Medicine with 25 years of experience who has also completed a residency in Emergency and Critical Care Medicine.
 Veterinary Emergency and Critical Care is a specialty that requires three years of advanced training in emergency and critical care medicine, anesthesia, cardiology, internal medicine, neurology, radiology and soft tissue surgery.